jeffknerr/mytrilog/README.md

 Still to do:
+- finish writing the README
+x change master to main in git repo
 - add more to the Stats page
 - add YTD graph and stats
 - add unit testing!!